MicrosoftDocs/azure-docs/articles/active-directory/multi-tenant-organizations/multi-tenant-organization-overview.md

 ## License requirements

-To participate in public preview of multi-tenant organization capabilities, you will need Azure AD Premium P1 licenses in all multi-tenant organization tenants.
+To participate in public preview of multi-tenant organization capabilities, you must have Azure AD Premium P1 licenses in all multi-tenant organization tenants.
 To find the right license for your requirements, see [Compare generally available features of Azure AD](https://www.microsoft.com/security/business/identity-access-management/azure-ad-pricing).

 ## Next steps